Hi, I'm Robert Malka.

-Originally an essay, my experience is now a book!
-Mine is the true story of a boy who lived between two worlds, the Deaf and the Hearing, and whose youthful self stood against the marginalization of his Deaf mother by being a voice that others could hear.
-Yet interpreting for her -- empowering her to overcome that marginalization -- took my own voice away and left me desperate to develop my own.
+Originally an essay, I describe the true story of a boy who lived between two worlds, the Deaf and the Hearing, and who stood against the marginalization of his Deaf mother by being her interpreter.
+But being her voice suppressed my own, and I found myself desperate to discover what I wanted and needed to say.

-Follow its path to publication by subscribing below!
-And click here to check out the first five pages.
-If you're an interested agent, publisher, or just curious, reach out to me!
+Follow its path to publication by subscribing below, and click here to check out the first five pages.
+If you're an interested agent, publisher, or just curious, reach out.